danitt/JAnaP/README.md

 Please also complete this short form prior to download: https://forms.gle/m7sGwd69sEhiGRJc9 so we can track who is using the program and for what research applications it is being used.

+All neccessary insructions to install and use the program can be found in the JAnaP User Guide provided.

 ## Setup